Serving the Metropolitan Area

 precise date may be arguable but, for argument's sake, call it

 We've changed, with the world, and not for the better.
 Our pride has become arrogance, our personal and national strivings soured into a politics of deception, hate and envy, tempest-tossed in that senseless whirl of spectacle exhaled by our junk culture and virulently anti-social media.
 Excellence is scorned; enemies are bribed, not dispatched.
 Honesty has been swept away in a tide of large money and small print.
-Partisan venom cossets the mean and venal, driving capable Americans from public service and, even, motivating old scolds like @Alan Bloom to boast that there has never been an age so trivially wicked as our own except, perhaps, Weimar Germany, where "decent people became used to hearing things about which they would have, in the past, been horrified to think."
+Partisan venom cossets the mean and venal, driving capable Americans from public service and, even, motivating old scolds like Alan Bloom to boast that there has never been an age so trivially wicked as our own except, perhaps, Weimar Germany, where "decent people became used to hearing things about which they would have, in the past, been horrified to think."

 As a Don Jones Index coupla years back revealed, we are no longer either the freest or the happiest people on the planet.

-"In terms of personal hatred," marveled former Clinton spin-doctor Paul Begala, the recent political climate has been "really without precedence!"
+"In terms of personal hatred," marveled that former Clinton spin-doctor Paul Begala, the recent political climate has been "really without precedence!"

 Are we still great?
 Yes!
 Are we iniquitous?
 Yes, to be sure, we have been – and still are.

 We are a great iniquity.

-Our higher educational institutions (as pass through graduates incapable of holding a job... if we hadn't already shipped most jobs off to India or China or to the robots) are rotten with burned-out 60's losers who, admits Barbara Epstein of the arch-liberal History of Consciousness Board at Santa Cruz, warp little minds with politically correct identity politics as "their only point of leverage in a society with shrinking resources," and consider it an act of conscience to tear down a statue of Abraham Lincoln because… well, just because.
+Our higher educational institutions (as pass through graduates incapable of holding a job... if we hadn't already shipped most real jobs off to India or China or to the robots) are rotten with burned-out 60's losers who, admits Barbara Epstein of the arch-liberal History of Consciousness Board at Santa Cruz, warp little minds with politically correct identity politics as "their only point of leverage in a society with shrinking resources," and consider it an act of conscience to tear down a statue of Abraham Lincoln because… well, just because.